vafaeim/advanced-proxy-checker/README.md

     ```

 * **Operating the GUI**:
-    1.  **Select Input Source**: Choose between "URL", "File", or "Text" radio buttons.
-        * **URL**: The application defaults to a pre-filled URL containing an updated list of proxies.
-You may change this to any valid URL.
-        * **File**: Click "Browse..." to select a local `.txt` file containing your proxies.
-        * **Text**: Paste a list of proxy URLs directly into the text field.
-    2.  **Configure Settings**: Adjust the "Ping Count", "Timeout", and "Workers" (concurrent threads) as needed.
-    3.  **Set Filters**: Optionally, enter a "Max Ping" value or a "Top N Results" limit.
-Check "Fetch & Show Country" to enable geolocation.
+    1.  **Configure Settings**: Navigate through the "Source," "Connection," and "Filtering & Sorting" tabs to set up your scan parameters.
-    4.  **Start Scan**: Click the "Start Scan" button to begin the process.
-The progress bar will indicate the status, and results will populate in the table in real-time.
+    2.  **Start Scan**: Click the "Start Scan" button.
+The button will update to "Scanning..." and the dashboard and progress bar will provide live feedback.
-    5.  **View and Sort Results**: Click on any column header in the results table to sort the data.
+    3.  **Control the Scan**: Use the "Pause"/"Resume" and "Stop" buttons to manage the scanning process.
+    4.  **Analyze Results**: View results in the main table.
+Double-click any row for details, or switch to the "Analysis" tab to see a graphical breakdown.
-    6.  **Save Results**: Once the scan is complete, click "Save Results..." to save the filtered list to a `.txt`, `.csv`, or `.json` file.
+    5.  **Save Results**: Once the scan is complete, use the `File > Save Results...` menu item or the `Ctrl+S` shortcut to save the data.

 ### Command-Line Interface (CLI)